Human trafficking in Niger: Protection (2009)

-Prevention
+Prevention (2009)

 The Government of Niger made limited efforts to prevent human trafficking through campaigns to educate the public about child trafficking during the reporting period.
 The government forged partnerships with NGOs and international organizations, and officials attended workshops and training sessions organized by these entities.
 During the reporting period, authorities supported a group of local NGOs and associations in organizing a conference on trafficking and exploitation.
 A multi-agency anti-trafficking commission and a national commission against forced labor and discrimination existed on paper, but were not fully operational.
 In 2008, the government partnered with UNICEF to establish regional committees to prevent child trafficking, although the outcome and actions of these committees remained unclear.
 A 2006 draft anti-trafficking agreement between Niger and Nigeria remained unsigned.
 The Nigerien government did not take measures to reduce demand for commercial sex acts during the year.
 Authorities did not report providing Nigerien troops deployed abroad as part of international peacekeeping missions with human trafficking awareness training prior to deployment.